chef/dep-selector/README.md

 Background
 ==========
-The dep_selector gem contains the native Ruby bindings for solving dependency graphs with Geocode.
+The dep_selector gem contains the native Ruby bindings for solving dependency graphs with Gecode.
 It accepts a representation of packages and their dependencies and finds a binding of packages to versions that satisfies desired constraints.

 Installation
 ------------